dgmarie/dg-firefox-theme/README.md

 2. Type `mozilla.widget.use-argb-visuals`
 3. Set it as a `boolean` and click on the add button
 4. Now restart Firefox, and it should look good!

-### Icons color broken with System icons
-Icons might appear black where they should be white on some systems.
-I have no idea why, but you can adjust them directly in the `system-icons.css` file, look for `--gnome-icons-hack-filter` & `--gnome-window-icons-hack-filter` vars and play with css filters.

 # Credits
 [Yaru](https://github.com/ubuntu/yaru), [WhiteSur-firefox-theme](https://github.com/vinceliuice/WhiteSur-firefox-theme) and [WhiteSur-gtk-theme](https://github.com/vinceliuice/WhiteSur-gtk-theme)